seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Upon the next encounter yields him ours.

 **CASCA**
-O, he sits high in all the people’s hearts:
+O, he sits high in all the people's hearts:
 And that which would appear offence in us,
 His countenance, like richest alchemy,
 Will change to virtue and to worthiness.